 - Scoop out the flesh of the avocados and place in a medium bowl.

-- Add the salsa and spices and mash with a fork until just incorporated but still lumpy.
+- Add the salsa, spices, and lime juice and mash with a fork until just incorporated but still lumpy.

 - Serve with carrot slices or plantain chips for a healthy and filling meal or snack.

 Using pre-made salsa makes this recipe incredibly easy and fast.
-If you don't have any organic or homemade salsa or don't like the flavor of salsa in guacamole, substitute:1 medium size ripe tomato, diced1/4 cup very finely diced red onion2 tablespoons minced fresh cilantro
+If you don't have any organic or homemade salsa or don't like the flavor of salsa in guacamole, substitute:

 Do you have a family guacamole recipe?
 How do you make it?